|

 Your weekend includes:

-* Optional Open Mic (to listen or to read, or both)
+* Optional Open Mic (to listen, to read, or both)

 * Swag Bags (books, notebooks, and more...)

-FULL AND PARTIAL SCHOLARSHIPS AVAILABLE for BIPOC writers and individuals in financial need: We want this workshop to be accessible to all who want to participate.
+SCHOLARSHIPS AVAILABLE for BIPOC writers and individuals in financial need: We want this workshop to be accessible to all who want to participate.
 We know these are difficult times and for some there is the added stress of losing your job or reduced income.
-If the price is a real hardship, please email Susan and Patty at PoetsontheCoast(at) gmail.com and tell us in 2-3 sentences what your circumstances are, send three recent poems (published or unpublished) and tell us what, if anything, you could pay.
+If the price is a real hardship, please email Susan at PoetsontheCoast(at) gmail.com and tell us in 2-3 sentences what your circumstances are, send three recent poems (published or unpublished).
+Accommodation and travel not included.

 We could not do this weekend without the ongoing support of these poetry presses, indie bookstores, and writing residencies.